 Richard Sarll was called to the Bar in 2005 and specialises in disputes relating to international trade.
-He lays claim to a tally of 17 reported decisions ranging from the London Mercantile Court to the Supreme Court, 7 of which were argued on his own, the others with leading counsel.
-He is ranked by Legal 500 as a Leading Junior in both Shipping and Commodities.
+He lays claim to a tally of 18 reported decisions ranging from the London Mercantile Court to the Supreme Court, 8 of which were argued on his own, the others with leading counsel.
+He is ranked by Legal 500 as a Leading Junior in the fields of Shipping, Commodities and Insurance.
 He is described in Who’s Who Legal as “a very good, hard working barrister who gets great results”.
 He is regularly instructed to appear against QCs.

 Richard is a co-author of “Carver on Charterparties”, responsible for a chapter concerning discharge of contract.
 He is a co-editor of “Lowndes and Rudolf: General Average and York-Antwerp Rules”, 15th Edition.

 Richard’s cases include some of the most significant decisions of the last decade in his fields of expertise.
 They include:

 |Sale of Goods:||Vitol SA v Beta Renowable SA|

 |Marine War Risks Insurance:||The Brillante Virtuoso|